Pull to refresh

 Years without medical evacuation

-The ISS has been continuously occupied since November 2000 without a crew member requiring early return for health reasons.
+The ISS operated from November 2000 to January 2026 without a crew member requiring early return for health reasons—until Crew-11.

 People Involved